H C Stilgoe’s Adderbury ram lamb, champion at the 1943 Oxford Ram Fair

 (Photo courtesy of Oxford Down SBA from http://oxforddownsheep.org.uk/)

-I received 55 grams of this squishy fleece, all washed and ready to card for spinning from @bakewell_hearts during the holidays.
+I received 55 grams of this soft fleece, all washed and ready to card for spinning from @bakewell_hearts during the holidays.

 55 grams,carded Oxford Down from England.